jasmina-dzurlic/Kassemble/README.md

 # Project: Kmerkit _ kassembly module

-An outline of a new project idea (for now)

 ### Description of project goal:
 My program will assemble reference-free genome wides associations (GWAS) with a k-mer based approach.
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into contigs in order to map the location of genetic variants detected.